GoogleChrome/web.dev/src/site/content/en/blog/stories-component/index.md

 and Instagram Stories example, each column will be a friend's story.
 We want friends stories to continue outside of the viewport so we have somewhere to scroll to.
-Grid will make however many columns it needs to layout your HTML for each friend story, creating a perfect scrolling container for us.
+Grid will make however many columns it needs to layout your HTML for each friend story, creating a dynamic and responsive scrolling container for us.
+Grid enabled us to centralized the whole effect.

 #### Stacking